 Frequently Asked Questions

-What is shadow AI and why do employees use it?
+What is Shadow AI and why do employees use it?

-What role does training play in preventing shadow AI?
+What role does training play in preventing Shadow AI?

 Can responsible AI use be encouraged without fear tactics?